Ademolashittu0543/Spam-Detection-System/README.md

 This project implements a spam detection system using various machine learning models to classify emails as spam or not spam.

 ## Purpose
 The goal of this project is to demonstrate how different machine learning algorithms can be used to detect spam emails.
-It includes data preprocessing, feature extraction, model training, and evaluation.You can try the deployed version of this spam detection system here.
+It includes data preprocessing, feature extraction, model training, and evaluation.You can try the deployed version of this spam detection system here.>>[Spam Detection System](https://spam-detection-system-vlvakga8tabxfyc3s7kufo.streamlit.app)

 ## Technologies Used